The DPP shift furniture brands must face

 What data will a furniture digital product passport need to include?

-A digital product passport (DPP) for furniture will need to capture detailed, structured information that enables circular use, regulatory compliance, and consumer transparency.
+A digital product passport (DPP) for furniture will need to capture detailed, structured information that enables circular use, regulatory compliance, and customer transparency.

-While final requirements are expected closer to 2026, guidance from the CIRPASS project and similar regulations already outlines key data fields.
+While final digital product passport furniture specifications are expected closer to 2026, guidance from the CIRPASS project and similar regulations already outlines key data fields you should prepare now for your furniture products.

 1. Core product details